intel/ros_openvino_toolkit/README.md

 ![Logic_Flow](https://github.com/intel/ros_openvino_toolkit/blob/devel/data/images/impletation_logic.PNG "OpenVINO RunTime Logic Flow")

-Once a corresponding program is launched with a specified .yaml config file passed in the .launch.py file or via commandline, _**parameter manager**_ analyzes the configurations about pipeline and the whole framework, then shares the parsed configuration information with pipeline procedure.
+Once a corresponding program is launched with a specified .yaml config file passed in the .launch file or via commandline, _**parameter manager**_ analyzes the configurations about pipeline and the whole framework, then shares the parsed configuration information with pipeline procedure.
 A _**pipeline instance**_ is created by following the configuration info and is added into _**pipeline manager**_ for lifecycle control and inference action triggering.

 The contents in **.yaml config file** should be well structured and follow the supported rules and entity names.
 Please see [the configuration guidance](https://github.com/intel/ros_openvino_toolkit/blob/devel/doc/YAML_CONFIGURATION_GUIDE.md) for how to create or edit the config files.